-- A. CMSA shall perform screening phase monitoring: - 1.
+- A. The Discharger shall perform screening phase monitoring: - 1.
 Subsequent to any significant change in the nature of the effluent discharged through changes in sources or treatment, except those changes resulting from reductions in pollutant concentrations attributable to source control efforts, or - 2.
 Prior to permit reissuance.
 Screening phase monitoring data shall be included in the NPDES permit application for reissuance.
-The information shall be as recent as possible, but may be based on screening phase monitoring conducted within five years before the permit expiration date. - B. Design of the screening phase shall, at a minimum, consist of the following elements: - 1.
-Use of test species specified in Appendix E-2, attached, and use of the protocols referenced in those tables.
+The information shall be as recent as possible but may be based on screening phase monitoring conducted within 5 years before the permit expiration date. - B. Design of screening phase shall, at a minimum, consist of following elements: - 1.
+Use of test species specified in Appendix E-2, attached, and use of the protocols referenced in those tables or as approved by the Executive Officer.

-- 2. Two stages: - a.
+2. Two stages:

+a.
 Stage 1 shall consist of a minimum of one battery of tests conducted concurrently.
-Selection of the type of test species and minimum number of tests shall be based on Appendix E-2 (attached). - b.
-Stage 2 shall consist of a minimum of two test batteries conducted at a monthly frequency using the three most sensitive species based on the Stage 1 test results. - 3.
+Selection of the type of test species and minimum number of tests shall be based on Appendix E-2 (attached).

+- b.
+Stage 2 shall consist of a minimum of two test batteries conducted at a monthly frequency using the three most sensitive species based on the Stage 1 test results and as approved by the Executive Officer. - 3.
 Appropriate controls. - 4.
 Concurrent reference toxicant tests. - 5.
-Dilution series of 100%, 50%, 25%, 12.5%, 6.25%, and 0%, where "%" is percent effluent as discharged, or as otherwise approved by the Executive Officer if different dilution ratios are needed to reflect discharge conditions. - C. CMSA shall submit a screening phase proposal.
+Dilution series 100%, 40%, 20%, 10%, 5%, 2.5 %, where "%" is percent effluent as discharged, or as otherwise approved the Executive Officer if different dilution ratios are needed to reflect discharge conditions. - C. The Discharger shall submit a screening phase proposal.
 The proposal shall address each of the elements listed above.
-If within 30 days, the Executive Officer does not comment, CMSA shall commence with screening phase monitoring.
+If within 30 days, the Executive Officer does not comment, the Discharger shall commence with screening phase monitoring.